brenopolanski/dev-box/README.md

 └── turbo.json                # Turborepo configuration
 ```

-- **`react-lib/`**: Contains the source code for your React library.
-This is where you'll build your components, hooks, etc.
+- **`dev-box/`**: Contains the source code for the developer toolbox library.
+This is where you'll find all the components, utilities, and tools for debugging and analyzing web pages.
-- **`examples/`**: Contains example projects demonstrating how to use the library.
-This is useful for testing and showcasing features.
+- **`examples/`**: Contains example projects demonstrating how to use the library in different frameworks and scenarios.

 ## 🚀 Getting Started